fbpx Skip to content

 Cost

-Class lasts for 1 hour and 15 mins.
-They are suitable for complete beginners and those with more experience of meditation.
+They are suitable for those with more advanced experience of Buddhist meditation.
+Classes can be attended on a drop-in basis, as each session is self-contained.
 Light refreshments will be served before or after the class.

-About this series: These series of classes aim to teach effective, meditation-based solutions to everyday problems taken from the Kadampa Buddhist tradition.
-The classes are held at the Friends Meeting House (next to the Marlow Theatre) in Canterbury.
+About this series: This weekly series aims to teach effective, more in depth meditation-based solutions to everyday problems taken from the Kadampa Buddhist tradition.

 DATES